SolarReserve mulls IPO this year or next - CEO

 SolarReserve's use of molten salt will allow it to conserve the heat for up to 10 hours at the Tonopah plant so it can produce electricity far into the evening hours after sundown, unlike photovoltaic solar power.

-The project won a $737 million loan guarantee from the U.S. Department of Energy last year, and has attracted investments from construction company ACS Cobra and Spanish bank Santander .
+The project won a $737 million loan guarantee from the U.S. Department of Energy last year, and has attracted investments from construction company ACS Cobra and Spanish bank Santander (SAN.MC).